Night Driver (album)

 Night Driver is the third studio album by English pop rock band Busted.
 It was released through East West Records on 25 November 2016, and is the band's first album of new material in thirteen years, following on from A Present for Everyone (2003).
-The album marked a notable shift in sound from their previous albums, incorporating synthpop and alternative pop elements.
+The album marked a notable shift in sound from their previous albums, incorporating synth-pop and alternative pop elements.
 It received positive reviews from critics.

 Background

-In 2005, Busted broke up after Charlie Simpson quit the band largely due to creative differences and focus on post-hardcore band Fightstar.
+In 2005, Busted broke up after Charlie Simpson quit the band largely due to creative differences, and to focus on post-hardcore band Fightstar.
 In the years that followed, Simpson and the other members of the band, James Bourne and Matt Willis, had various musical projects and ventures.

 In 2013, it was announced that Bourne and Willis would be joining with the members of the band McFly to form the rock supergroup, McBusted.
 Prior to going on tour with the new group, Bourne and Willis visited Simpson to let him know of their plans to move forward with McBusted.
 The three continued to keep in contact and in 2015, after determining there was a creative common ground within the group following writing sessions in Philadelphia, it was announced that Busted would be reforming with the original lineup.

 Originally titled What Doesn't Kill You, the album was revealed to called Night Driver on 9 September 2016.

 "We had 100% control.
 We wrote and recorded the album without a record company," Simpson told Digital Spy.
 "We paid for it ourselves.
 We had no A&R guy coming in and being annoying - we just sat in a room and made a record.
 We then took it to the record company and they bought into that vision."

 Willis has admitted he did not enjoy performing the song "Night Driver" live, stating "I hated playing that song because I had to play synth bass and it just bored the tits off me".